puranik3/react-zeolearn-april-30-may-3-2019/README.md

 * Latest version of one of Chrome/Firefox (preferably Chrome).
 Internet Explorer is not acceptable.
     - [Chrome](https://www.google.com/chrome/browser/desktop/index.html)
     - [Firefox](https://www.mozilla.org/en-US/firefox/new/)

-## How to join the meeting
-The training session are recorded using Zoom (https://zoom.us).
-If you are using Zoom for the first time you will be prompted to download Zoom when you open the meeting link in the browser.
-Do so and follow the steps in the wizard.
-Please check the mail ffrom Zeolearn for meeting link.

-## Video recordings
-The videos recordings of the session are shared by Zeolearn.
-Please contact Zeolearn in case of issues.

 ## How to run the server for products (Ajax example)
 You need to run the server placed within server/ folder for the examples on Ajax.